Mudmen: History

-The Mudmen are continuing to perform together.
-The Brantford Blast and Brantford Red Sox are currently using the Mudmen's song "Go team Go" as their entrance theme.
+The Mudmen continue to perform.
+The Brantford Blast and Brantford Red Sox currently use the band's song "Go Team Go" as their entrance theme.

 Name and background

 The band's name comes from the Campbell Brothers "founding members" occupation prior to forming the band.
 They were mixing mortar and carrying bricks for bricklayers.

 The band's music is influenced by traditional Scottish music, as well as hard rock groups such as AC/DC.
-Mudmen have opened for many well-known bands, including ZZ Top, Tool, Dropkick Murphys and Bowling for Soup, as well as fellow Canadians Nickelback, Sum 41 and The Guess Who.
+Mudmen have opened for many well-known bands, including ZZ Top, Tool, Dropkick Murphys, and Bowling for Soup, as well as fellow Canadians Nickelback, Sum 41, and The Guess Who.